AniStepBall/aws-week6-observability-reliability/README.md

 | NetworkIn / NetworkOut | EC2 | Detect unusual traffic patterns |

 ---
+## Health Check Concepts

+EC2 status checks monitor infrastructure-level health, such as whether the instance or underlying AWS host has issues.

+ALB health checks monitor application-level health by verifying that targets respond successfully along a configured path.

+This distinction matters because an EC2 instance can be running even when the application is unhealthy.

+---
 ## Alarms Configured

 | Alarm | Metric | Threshold | Period | Action |